Slayer95/aura-bot/CLI.md

 ## \`--w3version <NUMBER>\`

 Specifies the version that is to be used when hosting Warcraft 3 games.
 There is no cross-version compatibility.
-This parameter allows the host bot to switch versions on the spot.
+This parameter allows Aura to switch versions on the spot.

 This option is equivalent to ``<game.version>`` in \`config.ini\`

 ## \`--w3dir <DIRECTORY>\`

 Specifies the directory where the Warcraft 3 game files are located.
-This parameter allows the host bot to identify and fetch files from alternative Warcraft 3 game installations on the spot.
+This parameter allows Aura to identify and fetch files from alternative Warcraft 3 game installations on the spot.

 This option is equivalent to ``<game.install_path>`` in \`config.ini\`

 ## \`--mapdir <DIRECTORY>\`

 Specifies the directory where Warcraft 3 maps are stored.
-This parameter allows the host bot to locate
+This parameter allows Aura to locate
 and load maps for hosting games.

 This option is equivalent to ``<bot.maps_path>`` in \`config.ini\`